What's hiding in National Statuary Hall?

 "You don't want 10-foot-tall black speakers detracting from the architecture of the room or the statues," said Matthew McDonald, Painter/Decorator, who has been with the AOC for nearly 12 years.
 "We were asked to paint them to look like the walls."

 The AOC also came up with creative solutions for hiding wires leading to the lamps on the columns in Statuary Hall, which used to be oil-burning.
 They are now wired for electricity, but you will probably never see the wires.
 The flat cable assembly is hidden by expertpainting that makes it blend into the columns.

-The Architect of the Capitol’s (AOC) Historic Preservation Officer, Mary Oerhlein, offers a simple explanation for why historic preservation matters.
+The Architect of the Capitol's Historic Preservation Officer, Mary Oerhlein, offers a simple explanation for why this type of historic preservation matters.

 "As the most important building in the country and the symbol of our democratic nation, the U.S. Capitol needs to be here 500 years from now," said Oerhlein.
 "We need to be conscious of what we do every day that could impact the life of the building."

-This story was first published in AOC Foundations and Perspectives
+This story was first published in AOC Foundations & Perspectives.